google/simple-reinforcement-learning/README.md

 to move a player (`@`) around a fixed maze and avoid traps (`^`) while getting treasure (`$`) as fast as possible.

-There are three ways to run the grid.py program:
+Add the directory containing srl to PYTHONPATH.
+Then there are three ways to run the grid.py program:

-1. `grid.py --interactive [--random]`: Use the arrow keys to walk around the maze.
+1. `srl/grid.py --interactive [--random]`: Use the arrow keys to walk around the maze.
 The episode ends when you reach a trap or the treasure.
 Press space to restart or Q to quit.
 No learning happens in this mode.
 Use `--random` to generate a random maze instead of the fixed maze.

-1. `grid.py --q [--random]`: An &epsilon;-greedy Q-learner repeatedly
+1. `srl/grid.py --q [--random]`: An &epsilon;-greedy Q-learner
-   runs the maze.
+   repeatedly runs the maze.
 The parameters are not tuned to learn quickly.
 Over the course of several minutes the player first learns to avoid spikes, then reach the treasure, and eventually reach the treasure in the minimum number of steps.
 Learning is not saved between runs.

-1. `all_tests.py`: Run the unit tests.
+1. `srl/all_tests.py`: Run the unit tests.

 Here are some ideas in ways to extend grid.py.
 These are increasingly difficult.
 Some early steps may be useful for later steps.